Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 The Best Supplements for Dogs with Cancer

-Some of the supplements I may use for a dog with cancer include:
+Some of the supplements I may use for a dog with cancer may include:

 - Omega 3 Fatty acids to help with inflammation, as long as there are no bleeding issues

-- Vitamin A and D to help with the immune system (note: these are fat soluble vitamins so overdose can happen; you should only give your dogs these supplements under the direction of a veterinarian)
+- Vitamin A and D to help with the immune system (note: these are fat-soluble vitamins, so overdose can happen; you should only give your dogs these supplements under the direction of a veterinarian)

-- Vitamin C to help the immune system
+- Vitamin C helps the immune system

 - Mushrooms to help with the immune system